Call Now for a FREE Consultation Call Now (407) 712-7300

 It Takes Time to Build a Wrongful Death Claim

 Constructing a solid wrongful death claim is a meticulous and time-intensive process.
-It involves a deep dive into the incident, gathering and analyzing phone records, employment records, surveillance camera footage, and other forms of evidence from a variety of sources.
+It involves a deep dive into the incident, gathering and analyzing phone records, employment records, surveillance camera footage, and other forms of evidence from various sources.
 This process can easily take several months.

 Given the complexity of piecing together the events leading to a wrongful death, initiating the investigative process well before the 2-year statute of limitations in Florida is critical.
 Starting the process early is vital for thoroughly developing a robust claim.